-a.
-Learning materials

-- -At every class meeting students should bring appropriate learning materials--pen and pencil, folder, class notebook, charged chromebook. - -Phones should only be visible the first four minutes of class if used as a digital organizer.
-I will indicate any other times phones can be used to enhance learning.
+- a.
+Learning materials - -At every class meeting students should bring appropriate learning materials-pen, pencil, binder, three-hole punched loose-leaf paper, charged chromebook. - -Phones are only permitted in the first four minutes of class if used as a digital organizer. - b.
+Assignments - -Assignments are expected to be turned in when they are due.

-b.
-Assignments

-- -Assignments are expected to be turned in when they are due.
 If they are not present the time they are due, they are considered late. - c.
 No food or drink, except water, in the classroom during class time.